kubernetes/website/docs/concepts/workloads/pods/pod-lifecycle.md

 A PodSpec has a `restartPolicy` field with possible values Always, OnFailure, and Never.
 The default value is Always.
 `restartPolicy` applies to all Containers in the Pod. `restartPolicy` only refers to restarts of the Containers by the kubelet on the same node.
-Failed Containers that are restarted by the kubelet are restarted with an exponential back-off delay (10s, 20s, 40s ...) capped at five minutes, and is reset after ten minutes of successful execution.
+Terminated Containers that are restarted by the kubelet are restarted with an exponential back-off delay (10s, 20s, 40s ...) capped at five minutes, and is reset after ten minutes of successful execution.
 As discussed in the